RIMEL-UCA/RIMEL-UCA.github.io/chapters/2024/Comparison study of structured commits/content.md

 ## IV.
 Hypothesis & Experiences

-* Hypothesis : Influence of structured commits on the maintenance and understanding of projects.
+Here are our hypothesis on the influence of structured commits on the maintenance and understanding of projects :

-    * Hypothesis 1 : Projects would use the already community-driven norm of conventional commits
-    * Hypothesis 2 : Top project contributors usually stick to the commits
+   * Hypothesis 1 : Projects would use the already community-driven norm of conventional commits Open-source projects often thrive on collaboration and interoperability.
+We assume that software development projects, especially those in the open-source community, are likely to adopt the established norm of conventional commits.
+This is because adhering to a shared standard in commit messages fosters consistency and facilitates cooperation among developers.
+Projects benefit from using a convention that is widely recognized and accepted by the community, making it easier for contributors to understand and integrate changes.
+   * Hypothesis 2 : Top project contributors usually stick to the commits Key contributors in a project, often possessing a deep understanding of the project's goals and conventions, are expected to lead by example.
+If these influential contributors consistently follow commit conventions, it sets a precedent for other contributors to do the same.
+Their commitment to adhering to established commit practices not only maintains the project's overall code quality and readability but also encourages a culture of discipline and standardization within the development team.
     * Hypothesis 3 :  The bigger a project is, the more there is the need for commit conventions within that project.
+As projects increase in size and complexity, the likelihood of multiple developers working simultaneously on different aspects of the codebase also increases.
+In such scenarios, having a standardized commit convention becomes crucial for effective collaboration.
+It helps in easily tracking changes, understanding the purpose behind each commit, and streamlining the overall development process.
+Without clear commit conventions, larger projects may face challenges in maintaining a coherent and comprehensible code history.
     * Hypothesis 4 : Companies would use the same commit structure among their top projects to facilitate integration between group members
-* Experiments: Quantitative and qualitative analysis of commit practices in various projects.
-    * Finding the large projects was relatively easy, finding projects with specific commit structures was tricky.
-Especially for Gitmojis, we struggled to find any project that used only gitmojis.
-    * Struggled with meta projects, as mentioned previously, Meta’s conventions are not public and unclear.
-Which led us to avoid them at first, but then thought to revisit them.
-For this, we’ve had to study their commits by hand and get the structure from our own interpretations (for this, it is sure that the accuracy is much lower)
+Companies often manage multiple projects simultaneously, and developers may contribute to various projects within the organization.
+For seamless collaboration and integration, it is advantageous for companies to enforce a consistent commit structure across their major projects.
+This ensures that developers can transition between projects with minimal confusion, as they are already familiar with the commit conventions.
+Standardizing commit structures across projects within a company promotes a unified approach to version control and aids in knowledge transfer among team members.

+In our experimentation, we conducted both quantitative and qualitative analyses of commit practices across diverse projects.
+While identifying large projects proved relatively straightforward, the challenge lay in locating projects with specific commit structures, particularly those exclusively using Gitmojis.
+Meta projects posed a distinct difficulty, given the non-public and ambiguous nature of their conventions.
+Initially opting to avoid them, we later reconsidered and embarked on a manual examination of their commits.
+This approach, relying on our own interpretations, undoubtedly introduced a lower level of accuracy.
-    * Initially for hypothesis 4, we planned on testing all the projects of a single company with a single commit structure and see if they use the same conventions for all projects.
-However, it didn’t make sense to do this for apache, as they have explicitly stated their structure for each project.
-Instead we decided to test how much they use those conventions.
+In the context of Hypothesis 4, our initial plan involved testing all projects of a single company with a unified commit structure to assess the consistency across projects.
+However, this approach was deemed impractical for Apache, as they explicitly detailed unique structures for each project.
+Consequently, we opted to examine the extent to which Apache projects adhere to their prescribed conventions.

 ## V. Result Analysis and Conclusion